“In this profession, your credibility is your only real asset.” (Sonnenberg, 2003)

-Professionalism rests upon three pillars namely; Registration, Professional Norms and Behaviour and Continuing Professional Development.
+Professionalism in the Geosciences rests upon three pillars namely; Registration, Professional Norms and Behaviour and Continuing Professional Development.

-Professional Registration with SACNASP and membership of the GSSA is recognised by International organisations such as CRIRSCO, as professional registration for purposes of Competency as regards Resource and Reserve Reporting.
+Statutory Registration with SACNASP and ECSA and professional membership of the SAIMM/GSSA is recognised by International organisations such as CRIRSCO, as acceptable registration for purposes of Competency as regards Resource and Reserve Reporting.
 This currently represents the most common and successful application of the Professionalism regime in South Africa.

-Professional norms and behaviour are measured against a Code of Ethics by the GSSA and by a Code of Conduct by SACNASP.
+Professional norms and behaviour are measured against a Code of Ethics by the GSSA, the SAIMM and by a Code of Conduct by SACNASP and ECSA.
 Each organisation has a Complaints and Disciplinary System (sub-committees) which investigate and rule on complaints brought to them by the public at large and by fellow professionals.
 These processes allow for confidentiality, separation and independence of investigative and ethics ruling stages, as well as appeal processes.
-The GSSA process requires that severe breaches of ethics be referred to SACNASP for ultimate sanction.
-Sanctions range from simple admonishment to de-registration and the possible loss of the right to practice.
+Sanctions range, depending on the severity of the breach, from simple admonishment to de-registration, expulsion and the possible loss of the right to practice.

 Some of the professional/ethical issues related to CP/CV’s are: